JordanHimawan003/MeditationApp-Javascript/README.md

-# meditation-app
+# Simple Meditation App
-Meditation app tutorial
+Relaxing sounds with video looping and timer.
+Built using javascript